fredbi/wrappable-errors/README.md

 # wrappable-errors

-Wrappable errors allow programs to handle errors as stacks.
+Wrappable errors allow programs to handle nested errors.

+It is largely inspired from `github.com/pkg/errors`, and may also be used as a standin for the standard library's `errors`

 The main difference with the standard libray error is the new method `Wrap(error)` which makes it easier than `fmt.Errorf("...%w")` to reason with static error values